johnnietse/conference-database-management-system/README.md

 ### 🏢 Sponsor Management

-- View all sponsors with their level and number of attendees
+- View all sponsoring companies with their sponsorship level and number of attendees to the conference
 - Add a new sponsor company
-- Delete an existing company (and cascade delete attendees from that sponsor)
+- Delete an existing company (and cascade delete attendees from that sponsor's company)

 ### 💰 Financial Report

 - Display total revenue breakdown:
   - From registration fees
   - From sponsorship contributions
 - Summarized in clearly formatted tables

-### 🔁 Session Editing
+### 🔁 Session Editing/Updates

-- Switch a session’s:
+- Change and switch a session’s:
   - Day
   - Time
   - Location